Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Numerical results

-We integrate the initial conditions for 100 days and observe that the simulation without any stabilization becomes noisy, see Fig. \ref{fig:sphereFilds}.
-In contrast, the stabilized schemes produce coherent structures in the vorticity field.
+We integrate the initial conditions for 100 days and compare a simulation without dissipation, a reference simulation, simulations with Casimir dissipation and biharmonic dissipation, see Fig. \ref{fig:sphereFilds}.
+The simulation without any stabilization becomes noisy, while the stabilized schemes produce coherent structures in the vorticity field.
+When comparing the simulations with dissipation to the reference simulation, we observe that the fields are different.
+However, the Casimir dissipation simulation seems to match the vorticity field of the reference simulation better than the biharmonic dissipation simulation.
+This is because the energy is not dissipated away and more small scales are resolved.

 In Fig. \ref{fig:diagsphere}, we show the quantities of interest.
 The simulation without dissipation shows an increase in potential enstrophy, which is related to the noisy vorticity field.
 The dissipative schemes, as expected, dissipate potential enstrophy at the same rate.
 The error in the energy of the simulation with the Casimir dissipation stays on the same order as the simulation without any dissipation, while the simulation using biharmonic dissipation has an energy loss.
+We note that there is a small, but consistent, gain in the energy for the simulation using Casimir dissipation.
+As noted above, the development of a fully conservative integrator in this setting is non-trivial, but a key question for future research.